Find Your Tour

 Elevation

-Today is the last day of the journey at the foothills of the Himalayas as we leave Tuli Kharka towards Lukla.
+Today is the final day of our journey in the foothills of the Himalayas.
+We're leaving Tuli Kharka and heading towards Lukla, crossing Zatrwa La pass at 4610 meters.

 Day 13 : Flight : Lukla to Kathmandu.
-Overnight stay in hotel.
+Overnight stay in hotel, Overnight stay in Lodge Accommodation.

 Food